Key insights + statistics

 - That same year, the purchasing power of African- and Asian-Americans combined made up less than 15% of total car buying power in the U.S.

 The Federal Highway Administration has the most recent registration data nationwide, starting in 2018.
-According to the data, Texas and California have the highest percentage of all vehicles which, as these are the two largest states, follows population trendlines.
+According to the data, Texas and California have the most vehicles.
+These are America's two most populous states.

-Motor-vehicle registrations by state as percentages of all registrations
+Motor-vehicle registrations by state, as a percentage of all registrations

 According to the Bureau of Statistics Consumer Expenditures Survey in 2017, it costs $9,576 per year to own and operate a licensed vehicle in the U.S. The previous figure includes a cost of $4,054 to purchase the vehicle, $1,968 in gasoline and motor oil expenses, and $3,554 in other vehicle-related costs.

 - An analysis of car ownership done by the American Automobile Association (AAA) found average annual costs of $8,876 to own and operate a car.

 - The AAA figure — with inflation incorporated — adds up to $443,800 over 50 years.